SimonMilord/Shopify-intern-challenge-fall2022/README.md

 I decided to build an app where the user would get to pick between 2 bots: Awesom-o and Jarvis.
 Once the user picked a bot, they will be redirected to a page with a form to ask a question to the bot.
 In the case of Awesom-o, the bot will either answer correctly, reluctantly or sarcastically depending on its mood.
 In the case of Jarvis, the bot will answer correctly every time given a clear enough prompt.
 The prompts and answers asked are then stored in a list below the prompt with the newest one at the top.

 ### App Architechture
 I built the application using React and SASS for styling.
-React allowed me to breakdown the structure of the app into 3 pages and build components to build these pages, notably for the prompt form and the response section.
+React allowed me to break down the structure of the app into 3 pages and build components to build these pages, notably in the prompt form and the response section.
 I leveraged React hooks to manage the state and used the React-router library to handle the routing.

 Upon initial render, the app displays the main page where the user is prompted to choose between 2 bots (Awesom-o and Jarvis).
 Depending on which bots the user selects, they will be redirected to the associated page where they can enter prompts and view their previous ones.